DesertLotus/Anti-plagiarism/README.md

 ![image](https://user-images.githubusercontent.com/83032359/211210776-b0273fe5-83e4-4d5e-91ec-fd1a2a42027c.png)

-# Особенности
+# Features

-• Реализовать консольный интерфейс через argparse
+• Implementation the console interface via argparse
-•	Для анализа кода использовал ast
+•	Using ast to analyze the code
-• Использовал библиотеку регулярных выражений re
+• Using the re regular expression library
-• Алгоритм Вагнера-Фишера и нормализация были реализованы в functions.py
+• The Wagner-Fischer algorithm and normalization were implemented in functions.py